5 Lessons From Founding Tech Groups + Memoir

 Table Of Contents

-Below I present a chronological note of 8 major internet groups I have singlehandedly founded and led.
-Along with lessons I learned from them, screenshots and personal my way of managing them.
+Below I present a non-exhaustive, chronological note of 9 major internet groups I have singlehandedly founded and led.
+Starting from when I was thirteen year old.
+Along with lessons I learned from them, screenshots, and brief account of my journey to technology, and privacy.

 Most of my groups were related to, but not limited to, computers, finance, education.
-All of them were created with psuedonyms and false identities, without leavraging my achievements.
+All of them were created with psuedonyms and false identities.

 Timeline